Compression Driver

 2" compression driver:

-Using 2" compression drivers is not recommended for our usage.
+Using 2" compression drivers is not recommended for our typical usage.

 1.5" or 1.4" compression driver:

-We found a similar principle in X-Shape and M-Shape.
+We apply a similar principle in the X-Shape and M-Shape horns.

 Exit Angle & Flare

-A compression driver has an exit angle, sometime we talk about rapid flare vs slow flare.
-It’s the exit angle of the device in degrees, we talk in semi-angle, for example a TD 4002/4003 has a semi-angle of 4/4.5°, so the “full” coverage is 8/9°.
+A compression driver has an exit angle, sometimes referred to as rapid flare vs slow flare.
+This is the exit angle of the device in degrees, usually given as a semi-angle.
+For example, a TD 4002/4003 has a semi-angle of about 4–4.5°, so the full coverage angle is roughly 8–9°.

 copyright